 What are the hallmarks of a traditional bedroom design?
 Well, for one, the room itself.
 Think beamed lofts, gorgeous sash windows, wooden floors, and perhaps even a fireplace.
 Which is not to say, however, that if you live in a more modern home, you can't decorate your bedroom in a traditional style.
 There are plenty of design tricks that work for all kinds of rooms, from paint colours to furniture choices.
 We guide you through the very best in traditional bedroom design – as well as giving the odd useful practical tip.

-Need more practical advice?
-Find out how to design the perfect traditional bedroom.
+- Need more practical advice?
+Find out how to perfect your bedroom design.

 1. Create a cosy loft bedroom